ReaperOAK/KCAdashboard/src/components/docs.md

   - Strict adherence to the KCA color system and Tailwind config (see `../../colour_scheme.md`)
   - Modular, single-responsibility, and fully accessible design

+## Registration & Role Security Policy (July 2025)
+All new user registrations are created as students only.
+Teacher/admin roles can only be assigned by an admin via the user management interface.
+This is enforced in both frontend and backend for security.

 ## Feature Overview

 KCAdashboard includes modular, single-responsibility React components for: